m-njora/random-joke-gen-project-/README.md

 This joke generator uses a simple API link to collect information with the help of the fetch method and then it displyas it on the webpage.
 A user is able to click on a button to generate a random joke each time it is clicked on.This is the api used https://icanhazdadjoke.com/api

 ## Prerequisites
-For you to access this project ypu need;
+For you to access this project you need;

 * A github account
 * Vs code or any other code editing application